rpe/rpe.github.io/_posts/2014-01-31-results-vs-activity.markdown

 >
 > Dr. Ray Stantz, "Ghostbusters"

 Value results, not activity.
-It’s been a business maxim ever since Zeus gave [Sisyphus](http://en.wikipedia.org/wiki/Sisyphus) his task.
+It’s been a business maxim ever since Zeus cursed [Sisyphus](http://en.wikipedia.org/wiki/Sisyphus).

 Here’s the problem.
 Nobody agrees on exactly what it means, and worse, *everyone* says they do it, but in practice few do.